pavlovic-bojan/playwright-gherkin-allure/README.md

 ### Step 4: Allure Commandline

 Allure commandline is already included as a dev dependency in this project.
-The framework uses `npx allure` commands or a custom wrapper script (`scripts/allure-serve.js`) that automatically handles the Allure JAR file.
+The framework uses `npx allure` commands or a custom TypeScript wrapper script (`scripts/allure-serve.ts`) that automatically handles the Allure JAR file.

 **No additional installation is required!** The framework will work out of the box after installing dependencies.